Value-form: Common difficulties

 Orthodox economics typically takes it for granted, that the exchange processes on which markets are based already exist and will occur, and that prices already exist, or can be imputed.
-This is often called the "gross substitution axiom" by economists: the implication of this theorem is thatall products are, in principle, supposed to be mutually interchangeable with all other products, and therefore the "price mechanism" can allocate resources in such a way, that market equilibria are assured by the laws of supply and demand.
+This is often called the "gross substitution axiom" by economists: the implication of this theorem is that all products are, in principle, mutually interchangeable with all other products, and therefore the "price mechanism" can allocate resources in such a way, that market equilibria are assured by the laws of supply and demand.
 This assumption is overturned only in special cases, where markets still must be brought into being and a process of "price discovery" takes place.
-In modern economics, the "value" of something is defined either as a money-price, or as a personal (subjective) valuation, and the exchangeability of products as such presents no special problem; it normally does not merit any special inquiry since exchangeability as such is taken for granted (in the real world, it is not strictly true that any good can be traded for any other good, for legal, logistic and technical reasons).
+In modern economics, the "value" of something is defined either as a money-price, or as a personal (subjective) valuation.
+The exchangeability of products as such presents no special problem, and does not merit any special inquiry.
+In the real world, of course, it is not strictly true that any good can be traded for any other good, for legal, logistic and technical reasons.

 In conventional economics, money serves as a medium of exchange to minimize the transaction costs of barter among utility-maximizing individuals.
 Such an approach is very different from Marx's historical interpretation of the formation of value.
 In Marx's theory, the "value" of a product is something separate and distinct from the "price" it happens to fetch (goods can sell for more or less than they are worth, i.e., they are not necessarily worth what they happen to sell for).